muna-ai/muna-examples/README.md

 ![compiling a function](media/fma.gif)

 ## Inspecting the Generated Code
-Once you compile a function, you can download the generated native code:
+Once you compile a function, you can download the generated C++ code:
 ```sh
 # Retrieve the generated C++ source code for a given predictor
 $ fxn source --predictor @username/some-function